lindwell/RSA-Algorithm-with-Mersenne-Prime/README.md

 P.S
-It has ton of errors.
-However, I am too busy being a loser that leaves with his parents.
-So fix it yourself.
+It has a ton of errors.
+However, I am too busy being a loser living with his parents.
+So you should fix it yourself.